-Dashi is the beginning of many Japanese soups, dishes and sauces, such as miso, ramen, a seasoning to flavour vegetables, Chankonabe stew or Kaiseki (several dishes in this traditional meal require the use of dashi).
+Dashi is the beginning of many Japanese soups, dishes, and sauces, such as miso, ramen, a seasoning to flavor vegetables, Chankonabe stew or Kaiseki (several dishes in this traditional meal require the use of dashi).
 There are several different types of dashi some are regional varieties while others appear seasonally.

-Ichiban Dashi also known as the first dashi is made from a combination of kombu and katsuobushi (Bonito flakes).
-For a vegan dashi recipe check out our shojin recipe.
+Ichiban Dashi also is known as the first dashi is made from a combination of kombu and katsuobushi (Bonito flakes).
+For a vegan, dashi recipe, check out our shojin recipe.

 - 10 g Kombu*